Sharefah-Alghamdi/Root_POS_Identification/README.md

 AR PADT | EL GDT | EN EWT | FR ParTUT | TA TTB | TR IMST | ZH GSD : [here](https://universaldependencies.org/)

 # Parsing as Sequence labeling
 In our work, we have adopted the approach outlined by [Vilares et al.](https://github.com/aghie/parsing-as-pretraining), utilizing their code as a foundation.
 Additionally, it is pertinent to acknowledge the contributions of [Strzyz et al](https://github.com/mstrise/dep2label). for their influential work in the field.
-Our methodology also aligns with the findings presented in our research article available on [MDPI] (https://www.mdpi.com/2076-3417/13/7/4225), which further substantiates our approach.
+Our methodology also aligns with the findings presented in our research article available on [MDPI](https://www.mdpi.com/2076-3417/13/7/4225), which further substantiates our approach.
 # Citation
 ---
 ```bibtex